effektif/user-docs/docs/process-builder/actions.rst

 You can create a transition in the `Advanced flows` view.
-A transition specifies sequential flow, which means the next action only starts when the previous one is complete.
+A transition specifies sequential flow, which means the next action only starts when someone has completed the previous one.

 To add a transition, click to select the first action.
 Several symbols appear to the right of the selected element: